 It can be used with most zero turn mowers as well.

 - Right-side discharge chute

 Premier, Pro and Pro-XL—2 years residential; 90 days commercial

 Pro-XL—3 years residential; 3 years commercial

 The only real complaint I have is the fact that the leaves do get stuck in the hose from time to time, but I still say it is well worth the money.
-If the DR leaf vac is built as well as I think it is, it should last for years and years.
+If the DR Lawn and Leaf Vacuum is built as well as I think it is, it should last for years and years.
 I will never be without one again!

 Do you think a DR Lawn and Leaf Vacuum would be a good option for you?